A Toolkit for the Asian American Community

 Based on our learnings from our Experimental Salons, we launched our two-part Toolkit for Unlearning Scarcity, Cultivating Solidarity for the Asian American Community in September 2020.

 This toolkit offers an in-depth look at why and how scarcity mindset manifests in Asian American community with suggestions and recommendations on incorporating solidarity as an everyday practice.
-We are regularly updating the toolkit with additional quotes and ideas from community members as we continue to host participatory events on the topic of scarcity.
+We are regularly updating the toolkit with additional quotes and ideas from community members as we host participatory events on the topic of scarcity and solidarity.

 We have also built off the learnings of our toolkit in our Under the Magnifying Glass newsletter, which examines social justice through the lens of pop culture.
 Our first issue explored the concept of involution, Naomi Osaka's withdrawal from the French Open, and feeling of languishing using the throughline of scarcity and capitalism.